-By challenging staff members to continually seek new creative ways to improve production or design better services or products, this growth mindset environment will yield employees who are more engaged, more willing to learn new skills, and far less likely to bail in search of a more interesting new challenge.
+By challenging employees to continually seek new ways to improve production or design better services or products, a professional environment focused on growth will yield employees who are more engaged, more willing to learn new skills, and far less likely to bail in search of a more interesting new challenge.
 But what do you do when employees are uninterested in this growth mindset and view change negatively?

 How to Encourage a Growth Mindset with Incentive Travel

 Taking risks in search of finding new and innovative ways to increase sales or promote growth can sometimes prove to be difficult.
 Sometimes you need to give them a nudge in the right direction.
 A great way to motivate employees that are digging their heels in the ground when it comes to change is through incentives-specifically incentive travel programs.

 Some business owners tend to not see incentive trips as an option when it comes to motivating employees to improve their performances.
 Using an exotic incentive trip as a motivational tool can increase your revenue and keep employees inspired to welcome innovation and change.

 Your stick-in-the-mud employee doesn’t want to miss out on the fun trip that everyone else is going on and will probably be willing to at least attempt to learn something new and contribute to company growth.